-Founded in 2003 and located near Tampa Bay, Florida, the University of South Florida offers in-classroom and online courses, and over 231,000 students have completed online courses.
-The University of South Florida offers OSHA courses as well as specialty courses in the construction industry including fire prevention, crane safety, and scaffolding courses.
+Founded in 2003 and located near Tampa Bay, Florida, the University of South Florida offers OSHA courses and specialty courses in the construction industry, including fire prevention, crane safety, and scaffolding courses.
 It also offers certificate programs in disaster sites, maritime, and general construction.

-We chose the University of South Florida as our best construction safety training program for specialty topics because of the robust offering of specialty topics both online and in-person.
-For example, you can take a technical course in hazardous waste operations, receive OSHA training, and even get your certificate in another subject all at the same school.
-This makes the process both efficient and convenient
+We chose the University of South Florida as our best construction safety training program for specialty topics because of the robust offering.
+For example, you can take a technical course in hazardous waste operations, receive OSHA training, and even get your certificate in another subject—all at the same school.
+This makes the process both efficient and convenient.

-Prices start at $79 for one person for one course and range all the way up to $750 and more for multi-day courses and training.
+Prices start at $79 for one person for one course and range up to $750 and more for multi-day courses and training.

 Best for Subscriptions : RedVector

 RedVector is a Vector Solutions brand providing online training, performance support solutions, and educational courses.
-It offers training and courses for the construction, architecture, industrial, and engineering industries.
-It offers some unique tools including 3D-animation content, a learning management system, incident tracking software, and more.
+It offers training and courses for the construction, architecture, industrial, and engineering industries and has unique tools, including 3D-animation content, a learning management system, incident tracking software, and more.
 Its training library includes almost 3,000 interactive courses.

 We chose RedVector as our best construction safety training program for subscriptions because it offers multiple subscription packages for individuals and businesses, giving them unlimited access to training materials and courses.
 It also offers an exchange policy, a refund policy, and a licensing guarantee.
-If you complete a course and your state board doesn’t accept it, RedVector will refund the cost of the course.
+If you complete a course and your state board doesn’t accept it, RedVector will refund the course cost.

 Because RedVector offers so many different courses for various industries in a variety of formats, pricing varies.
-Subscriptions start at $449 for one person for one year.
-You can use the courses anywhere and anytime during the subscription period and the course content is continuously updated.
+Subscriptions start at $99 for one person for two years.
+You can use the courses anywhere and anytime during the subscription period, and the course content is continuously updated.